-820.3.
-Transmission Cables and Substations
+820.3 Transmission Cables and Substations

-- 1. The current method for interconnecting offshore wind facilities with onshore utility transmission systems is through alternating current (AC) submarine cable systems.
+- The current method for interconnecting offshore wind facilities with onshore utility transmission systems is through alternating current (AC) submarine cable systems.
 Underwater cables located between the turbines are used to collect the electricity produced from each turbine and feed it into an offshore substation, also referred to as the electric service platform, where a transformer then converts the electricity to a higher voltage before transmission to shore.
-The transmission cable connected to each turbine runs from the generator within the nacelle, down the length of the tower into a "J" shaped plastic tube, referred to as the J-tube (see Figure 8.15), and guides the cable into the cable trench leading to the offshore substation (European Wind Energy Association 2009a).
-The collection voltages within the facility typically range from 24 to 36 kV, compared to transmission voltages (from the substation to the shore), which range between 115 and 150kV (MMS 2007a). - 2.
-Currently, offshore wind facilities are connected to onshore utility transmission systems through AC submarine cable systems, which may comprise one or more underwater cables (see Figure 8.19) each capable of carrying up to 150 or 200 MW at a high voltage such as 150 kV (Wright et al. 2002).
+The transmission cable connected to each turbine runs from the generator within the nacelle, down the length of the tower into a "J" shaped plastic tube, referred to as the J-tube (see Figure 15), and guides the cable into the cable trench leading to the offshore substation (European Wind Energy Association 2009).
+The collection voltages within the facility typically range from 24 to 36 kV, compared to transmission voltages (from the substation to the shore), which range between 115 and 150kV (Minerals Management Service 2007a). - 2.
+Currently, offshore wind facilities are connected to onshore utility transmission systems through AC submarine cable systems, which may comprise one or more underwater cables (see Figure 19) each capable of carrying up to 150 or 200 MW at a high voltage such as 150 kV (Wright et al. 2002).
 For distances less than 30 kilometers (18.6 miles) and power levels below 200 MW, AC cable connections are considered adequate.
 However, for greater distances (30 to 250 km [20 to 155 mi] depending on voltage and cable type) and voltages (greater than 175kV), AC cables may be less practical and technically infeasible, as transmission losses limit the length of AC cables.
-For offshore wind facilities sited farther than 30 km (18.6 miles) from shore, high-voltage direct current (HVDC) cables may be a suitable alternative as this technology is able to operate safely at higher voltages, and with
+For offshore wind facilities sited farther than 30 km (18.6 miles) from shore, high-voltage direct current (HVDC) cables may be a suitable alternative as this technology is able to operate safely at higher voltages, and with negligible transmission losses over longer distances (Wright et al. 2002).
+However, such a system requires an AC/DC converter station both offshore and onshore which require large installations (European Wind Energy Association 2009).
+This technology shows potential as factor-but it would produce very little electricity.

-17 The American Wind Energy Association (2010) goes on to explain that "[w]ith a very large rotor and a very small generator, a wind turbine would run at full capacity whenever the wind blew and would have a 60-80% capacity factor-but it would produce very little electricity.
 The most electricity per dollar of investment is gained by using a larger generator and accepting the fact that the capacity factor will be lower as a result."

-18 Due to some technical issues at the Horns Rev site in Denmark, where 30-50% of the turbines were non-operational during the year, the capacity factor for this facility during 2004 was 26% (International Energy Agency 2005).
+18 Due to some technical issues at the Horns Rev site in Denmark, where 30-50% of the turbines were nonoperational during the year, the capacity factor for this facility during 2004 was 26% (International Energy Agency 2005).

-negligible transmission losses over longer distances (Wright et al. 2002).
-However, such a system requires an AC/DC converter station both offshore and onshore which require large installations (European Wind Energy Association 2009a).
-This technology shows potential as a future alternative to AC, especially as facilities are sited farther offshore; however, it has not yet been proven to be a commercially viable technology for current offshore wind energy development.
+a future alternative to AC, especially as facilities are sited farther offshore; however, it has not yet been proven to be a commercially viable technology for current offshore wind energy development.

-Figure 8.19.
-Cross-Section of an AC 115kV Underwater Transmission Cable (MMS 2009a).
+Figure 19.
+Cross-Section of an AC 115kV Underwater Transmission Cable (Minerals Management Service 2009a).